IS A TRAP DEVISUT BY SATAN.

 - Bladder of Steel: Simply putting a Save option on the SNES version would have made it a lot less frustrating.
 Fortunately the digital download ports on the later Nintendo systems have save states in the form of the home functions.

 - Blade on a Stick: Arthur's default weapon is a Lance, which the Japanese version originally called a "yari" (spear).

 - "Blind Idiot" Translation: The NES version is full of this, as evidenced by the quote at the top of the page.
 The arcade version isn't quite as bad; it still has the same mangled grammar and syntax, but at least everything is spelled correctly.
 Resurrection gives a little nod towards the series old mangled English days, in a otherwise grammar accurate game released in 2021, the perk for clearing the True Ending route is aptly called "Congraturation".

 - Blocking Stops All Damage: Ultimate Ghosts 'n Goblins introduces shields which will unfortunately break after a number of hits.
 It is possible to obtain an unbreakable shield from a witch though, after which anything block-able can be stopped with impunity.

-- Body Armor as Hit Points: Probably the only hit points Arthur is allowed to have.
+- Body Armor as Hit Points: Arthur can put on armour to protect himself from enemy attacks.
 He's a One-Hit-Point Wonder otherwise.